-Although there has been some controversy as to whether anyone can be “addicted to food” (AKA food addict) or manifest the symptoms of addiction with respect to the other eating disorders such as anorexia, bulimia, and binge eating disorders – the following is a list of the criteria appearing in the DSM IV (Diagnostic Manual) of the American Psychiatric Association for any and all addictions (dependencies):
+Although there has been some controversy as to whether anyone can be” food dependent” with respect to the other eating disorders such as anorexia, bulimia, and binge eating disorders – the following is a list of the criteria appearing in the DSM IV (Diagnostic Manual) of the American Psychiatric Association for any and all dependencies:

-What is interesting to note is that per the APA’s guidelines, one need only demonstrate 3 of the above criteria in a span of 12 months to meet the criteria for addiction / dependency.
+What is interesting to note is that per the APA’s guidelines, one need only demonstrate 3 of the above criteria in a span of 12 months to meet the criteria for dependency.

 What you might ask yourself, or someone suffering with an eating disorder, is whether the above criteria can be applied to your relationship with food and/or dieting and exercise.
 When polled, virtually all of the residents at Milestones recognized a minimum of 5 or 6 of the above criteria – more than the minimum 3 required to describe dependency.
 In addition, those polled varied in “flavor” of disorder – covering the full spectrum of eating disorders.